 Outside, on the way back, you will be able to explore another cavern (“Lion’s Head”) and a scarp slope.

 “Cueva del Raya” (Ray Cave) lives up to it’s name.
 Outside of a large cave you will find a lot of rays, sometimes even a thornback.

-The front area of this cave you can dive in even without a special license.
-For those of you who want to go in deeper: You have to have the cave certification and the necessary experience.
+Into the front part of this cave you can dive in even without a special certificate.
+For those of you who want to go in deeper: You have to have cave certification and the necessary experience.

 Cap Freu is the dive site that is the most furthest away from the center.
 If you are lucky, you will see everything a diver could wish for: Barracudas, Moray Eels, Octopus, Flying gurnard, Dorid Nudibranchs and Triggerfish.
 It is on of our deepest spots, you can dive down to 40 m.
 On 32 m you will find a swing; the spot also offers a tunnel and a cavern in which you can surface.
 This great variety is the reason why Cap Freu is one of the top spots of our guests.

 Turning right is also great.